-If you simply need a new thermostat in your home, or better yet, new batteries in your thermostat, this will be a rather cheap repair.
+If you simply need a new thermostat in your home, or better yet, new batteries in your thermostat, this will be a cheap repair.
 Replacing a thermostat is less complicated than you will expect and can run as low as $30 for a basic replacement thermostat.
 However, the more in-depth you get in the furnace, the higher the price will rise.
-The igniters going faulty is a common problem in furnaces.
-This can run up to $300 to replace, and as homeowners often notice their furnace isn’t working at night, you will also face after hour fees as well.
+The igniters going faulty is a frequent problem in furnaces.
+This can run up to $300 to replace, and as homeowners often notice their furnace is not working at night, you will also face after hour fees as well.

 One of the most expensive repairs is to have the blower motor in your furnace replaced.
 Depending on the size of your furnace, this can run between $500 and $1,200.
 Depending on the overall health and age of your furnace, if this is your issue, it may be worthwhile to consider replacement instead of repair.